gisdirk/mapbox_floorplan/README.md

-1. index.html in main branch includes a line of code that links to an external geojson file
+a.
+Main branch includes link to an external geojson file
+b.
+The sub-branch includes embedded geojson
+c.
+Style of geojson is directly driven by attributes 'color' and 'height'